 241 1 WATSON (Lorazepam 1 mg)

 This pill with imprint "241 1 WATSON" is White, Round and has been identified as Lorazepam 1 mg.
-It is manufactured by Watson Laboratories, Inc..
+It is supplied by Watson Laboratories, Inc..

-Lorazepam is used in the treatment of anxiety; insomnia; panic disorder; cervical dystonia; borderline personality disorder (and more), and belongs to the drug classes benzodiazepine anticonvulsants, benzodiazepines, miscellaneous antiemetics.
+Lorazepam is used in the treatment of anxiety; insomnia; cervical dystonia; borderline personality disorder; panic disorder (and more), and belongs to the drug classes benzodiazepine anticonvulsants, benzodiazepines, miscellaneous antiemetics.
 There is positive evidence of human fetal risk during pregnancy.
 Lorazepam 1 mg is classified as a Schedule 4 controlled substance under the Controlled Substance Act (CSA).

 - 241 1 WATSON